egemenberk/PriceGetter/README.md

 # What is this?
 This is my simple and humble hobby project.
-This repository holds the scripts that are used of keeping track of the items from various Turkish e-commerce websites via telegram bot or command line tool.
+This repository holds the scripts that are used to keep track of items from various e-commerce websites

+Items can be tracked manually by providing a list of urls to the main script.
+Also, it can send an e-mail including the items which you provided.

+Items can also be tracked via telegram bot which notifies if there is a change.

-Fetching whole website is also possible.
+Fetching whole items on a website with each items' categories is also possible.
+(It is only tested for vatanbilgisayar.com)

 List of available websites can be found by asking /support to the telegram bot or search NAME_TAGS in this repository